 The rest of the day is boring as balls.
 Heading home’s the only good part of it.
 On the bus, I’m listening to Kobaryo.
-Shit, I think.
-Wish I’d had this on during the chase… maybe I’d have caught up to her even without Dylan’s help.
+Shit, if I I’d had this on during the chase, maybe I’d have caught up to her even without Dylan’s help.

 By the time I step up to my front porch and walk back into my front door, Elaine is there impatiently tapping her foot as she waits for my dad to get home and cook dinner.

 “How was school?”
 She asks, a hint of frustration bleeding through in her tone, I guess from work or something.